SolderedElectronics/Inkplate-documentation/source/arduino.rst

         setPanelDeepSleep(bool _state);

 * **Arguments and return value**:
-    | uint8_t _state - HIGH or LOW (1 or 0) 1 will start panel, 0 will put it into deep
+    | uint8_t _state - True or False (true or false) True will put panel to sleep, False will wake the panel

     | Returns nothing

 * **Description**:

-    setPanelDeepSleep puts epaper in deep sleep, or starts epaper, depending on given arguments.
-HIGH or LOW (1 or 0) 1 will start panel, 0 will put it into deep
+    setPanelDeepSleep puts epaper in deep sleep.
+This is usually called if the ePaper isn't being sent data to to save power.
+    It's reccomended to call this before putting the microcontroller to sleep.

-  | **Note**: Works only with Inkplate 6COLOR and Inkplate 2
+  | **Note**: Implemented and required only with Inkplate 6COLOR, Inkplate 2, 4 and 7.

 Inkplate::getPanelDeepSleepState()